Course Schedule and Calendar of Assignments:

 "Food touches everything.
 Food is the foundation of every economy.
 It is a central pawn in political strategies of states and households.
 Food marks social differences, boundaries, bonds, and contradictions.
 Eating is an endlessly evolving enactment of gender, family and community relationships.
 In this class, we see how food-sharing creates solidarity, and how food scarcity damages the human community and the human spirit.
 We see how men and women design themselves differently though their foodways, and how women across cultures so often speak through food and appetite.
 We examine some of the meanings of eating fasting, being fat, and being thin, and we show their links to cultural images of masculinity and femininity.
 Food is life, and life can be studied and understood through food.
 Food is both a scholarly concern and a real-life concern.
 Because food crosses so many conceptual boundaries, it must be interpreted from a wide range of disciplinary perspectives." - from Food & Culture: A Reader

-Readings: Short excerpts & visual texts provided in class [See texts and images online]
+Readings: short excerpts & visual texts provided in class

 Readings: "What Do we Eat" Donna Gabaccia (FUSA)

-"Toward A Pscyhosociology of Contemporary Food Consumption" Roland Barthes (FaC)
+"Toward A Psychosociology of Contemporary Food Consumption" Roland Barthes (FaC)

 Readings: "Conflict and Deference" Marjorie Devault (FaC)